ClementBM/clementbm.github.io/_posts/2019-12-17-the-detailed-mathematics-behind-neural-networks.md

 date:   2019-12-17
 categories: [gradient descent, neural network]
 ---
-This post will guide you trough the main theory behind one basic  neural network.
+This post will guide you through the main theory behind one basic neural network.
 Starting from scratch, I hope it will show you how things linked together.

 This article doesn't go through the details of how to implement a neural network.